Nanoseb/rsqueue/README.md

-  -d [jobID]               Print the working directory of the specified JobID --stop [jobID]           Write a stopfile in the computation working directory to cleanly stop the simulation -f / --follow ([time])   Refresh the your job list every [time]s (default being 15s) -h / --help              Print this helps
+  -d [jobID]               Print the working directory of the specified JobID --stop [jobID]           Write a stopfile in the computation working directory to cleanly stop the simulation -f / --follow ([time])   Refresh the your job list every [time]s (default being 15s) --notif                  Display a desktop notification when a job state changes, needs X-forwarding and -f -h / --help              Print this helps
 ```